 In the next two chapters, you will receive a detailed introduction to your technical toolbox.
 Every professional has his own working tools and so do Forex traders.
 Our toolbox contains a variety of analytical tools.
-These tools are helpful for efficient, professional technical analysis (which at the same time in many cases supports fundamental decisions).
+These tools are helpful for efficient, professional technical analysis (which at the same time, in many cases, support fundamental decisions).

 Remember: Toolbox is usually in the “Tools” or “Indicators” sections on top of the charts.

 The most popular technical indicator among Forex traders.

 Dear Fibonacci was an Italian mathematician (although his name sounds more like a type of pasta), who discovered existing ratios and patterns of number sequences.